guardian/atoms-rendering/README.md

 If you want to test a change before publishing to NPM, you will need to point to this repository.
 For instance, you might want to check in dotcom-rendering on local that a change you make in this library is correct.
 For this do the following

-1. In atoms-rendering run `yarn build`
+- In atoms-rendering run `yarn build`,
-2. In atoms-rendering run `yarn link`, then
+- In atoms-rendering run `yarn link`, then
-3. In dotcom-rendering run `yarn link "@guardian/atoms-rendering"`.
+- In dotcom-rendering run `yarn link "@guardian/atoms-rendering"`.

-After Step 2 you will notice that your
+Then you will notice that your

 ```
 dotcom-rendering/node_modules/@guardian/atoms-rendering
 ```

-is a symlink to this repository.
+is a symlink to the atoms-rendering repository.

+When you are done, you should run

+- In dotcom-rendering run `yarn unlink "@guardian/atoms-rendering"`.
+- In atoms-rendering run `yarn unlink`

+And you might also want to run

+- `yarn install --force`, to get the regular package re-installed.

 ## Adding a new atom